A+ Certification Checklist

 Step 5: Seniors ONLY: Check out your final steps to ensure certification in the A+ program here.

-*Students must have an A+ Application and Training Form on file before tutoring hours will be entered.
-Hours submitted prior to attending the Training Session, will not be accepted.
+*Students must have an A+ Application and Training Form on file before tutoring hours can be entered.

 **The A+ Tutoring Timesheet (legible, filled out completely and signed by an LPS employee) will be the ONLY method of submitting tutoring hours.
 The forms can be found by clicking on the link above or there are copies at Mrs. Wolfley's desk in the office.